Towelie/linux-ai-host-anomaly/README.md

   - “Is there an interactive shell with network access?”
   - “Is anything persisting that shouldn’t be?”
   - “Are temp directories used for execution?”
-- Useful when pivoting from:
+- Useful when pivoting from alerts with limited context
-  - Network alerts
-  - Cloud control-plane events
-  - Partial EDR detections

-**Limitations:**
-Not suitable for fleet-wide or statistical hunting.

 ---